In light of the latest Government advice, we have reviewed these pages

 In any consultations you have with an HCPC registrant, they should be open about their approach to infection control and, when requested, explain how they are following relevant guidance.

-We ask that you follow Government and NHS advice, to reduce the strain on the NHS.
+We ask that you follow Government and NHS advice.

 Patience and understanding are vital in ensuring we support those working to take care of us; respecting them and the difficult situations they are working in.